 Development doesn't have to be a lonely.
 It doesn't have to be an adult sage on the stage, lecturing while a bunch people take notes and follow some strict set of steps that involve no creativity.
 Instead, it can be peers teaching other peers, encouraging creativity and going on your own.
 The greatest thing about a computer is that it is an amorphous tool that can be anything you want it to be.
 It can be a book, a fountain of information, an art canvas, or the ultimate Swiss Army Knife.
 You just have to know how to use it.
 Robyn’s “Birdminton” game should be more inspiring to a kid than Steve Jobs’ iPhone because a kid sees something that was achievable by someone just like her.
 Before any kid builds the iPhone, they need to build their Birdminton.
 That’s the power of peer learning.

 Are you really giving every girl a computer?
 Why?

-My life changed when my dad got me a computer.
-We didn't have a lot of money and it stretched our budget in ways that he would have preferred to avoid, but he knew he needed to feed my desire.
-My life and my livelihood can be traced to my family's sufficient funds and the willingness of my father to prioritize that computer over the vacations we didn't take and the cars we never bought.
+Sandy's life changed when his dad got him a computer.
+They didn't have a lot of money and it stretched their budget in ways that he would have preferred to avoid, but Sandy's father knew he needed to feed that desire.
+Sandy's life and livelihood can be traced to his family's sufficient funds and the willingness of his father to prioritize that computer over the vacations they didn't take and the cars they never bought.
 Many kids don't have that luxury.
 But it's 2016.
 A pocket-size fully functional Linux computer costs $35, $70 with all the extras (cords, keyboard/mice, etc).
 Sure they need to learn a few extra things about it, but isn't that the fun part?
 Owning your own computer and being able to do special tricks with it?
 Well that was the case for Iris and Robyn and we believe that being the case for a lot of girls out there who don't get those opportunities.